Euro zone bond yields edge lower after recent rises | Business

 Also on Wednesday, the EU's statistics office confirmed preliminary data showing euro zone inflation accelerated in April, though underlying price growth slowed a touch.
 Government bonds globally have been selling off this week as well, as markets reconsider expectations that the U.S. Federal Reserve will begin cutting interest rates later this year.

-Germany's two year yield was flat at 2.67%.
-Italy's 10-year yield, the benchmark for the European periphery, was down 5 bps at 4.18%, meaning the closely watched gap between the German and Italian 10 year yield narrowed 5 bps to 186.1.
+Germany's two year yield was up 3 bps at 2.70%.
+Italy's 10-year yield, the benchmark for the European periphery, was down 3.5 bps at 4.18%, meaning the closely watched gap between the German and Italian 10 year yield narrowed 5 bps to 183.5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)